-There is teaching both in Paul's writings and in the words of Jesus that believers will receive differing reward in accord with the degree that their faith expresses itself in acts of service and love and righteousness.
+There is teaching both in Paul’s writings and in the words of Jesus that believers will receive differing rewards in accord with the degree that their faith expresses itself in acts of service and love and righteousness.

 In Paul’s Writings

 For example, in 1 Corinthians 3:8 Paul says, “He who plants and he who waters are one; but each will receive his own reward according to his own labor.”
 And in Ephesians 6:8 Paul says, “Whatever good thing each one does, this he will receive back from the Lord.”